kiddstechnical/ALLIS-Artificial-Learning-and-Location-Intelligence-System/formal-verification/authorized-adoption/FORMAL_MODEL.md

 ---

-## 28. Companion records
+## 31. Companion records

-This formal model is intended to be read with the following support records as they are added to the public ALLIS repository:
+This formal model is intended to be read with the following support records:

 ```text
 formal-verification/